barberd/cocousbserial/README.md

 Please note that since the cartridge interrupt line is used for serial communications interrupts and not for the cartridge start interrupt, this cartridge does not auto-start.
 As such, one will need to start the ROM software manually with an "EXEC &HC000" or "EXEC 49152" statement, just as described in the [Deluxe RS-232 Pak](https://colorcomputerarchive.com/repo/Documents/Manuals/Hardware/Deluxe%20RS-232%20Operation%20Manual%20%28Tandy%29.pdf) and [Direct Connect Modem Pak](https://colorcomputerarchive.com/repo/Documents/Manuals/Hardware/Direct%20Connect%20Modem%20Pak%20%28Tandy%29.pdf) manuals.

+Note the Color Computer 3 maps the cartridge memory differently than the CoCo 1 and CoCo 2; use "EXEC 57360" or "EXEC &HE010" instead.

 ## Physical case

 The board is sized to fit into an original large CoCo pak, such as the Deluxe RS-232 Pak or a Disk Controller Pak.
 One can also 3D print a case such as [this  one found on thingiverse](https://www.thingiverse.com/thing:4829413).